appcelerator-archive/amp/docs/serverless.md

 Invoke your test function like this:

     $ cat Makefile | curl localhost:4242/test --data-binary @-

 The `@-` parameter tells `curl` to read from the standard input but you can also invoke your function like this:

     $ curl localhost:4242/test --data-binary @Makefile

+The `--data-binary` parameter tells `curl` to POST the content of the file exactly as specified with no extra processing whatsoever.
+Without this parameter, `curl` would pass the content of the file to the server using the content-type `application/x-www-form-urlencoded` which is not expected for amp functions.

 # Architecture
 ![Serverless prototype architecture](serverless-proto.png)